Definitions and responsibilities of a chartered organization:

 - Provisions for the selection of officers (including a Student Congress representative) and for the filling of. vacancies should they occur during the year for whatever reason; selection of officers for the following academic year shall be completed before the end of April; a list of the next year’s officers and a contact person shall be submitted to the new SOC Chair before the beginning of finals week in the spring.

 PAC will review the application for charter within two weeks after receiving it; PAC will then determine the feasibility of the organization and its intentions and make its recommendations to Student Congress; copies of the charter will be made available to all Student Congress members and the proposed charter shall be discussed by the Congress within a reasonable period of time (no longer than three weeks after approval from PAC); approval of the charter shall require a 2/3 majority of the Student Congress Council

 Budget proposals: Each organization that wishes to have funds for the following year is required to submit a detailed itemized budgetary proposal to EAC: Failure by any organization to submit a budget within the specified time limit, or any organization submitting a budget that is inadequate, must be warned that their funding will be in jeopardy

 Steps between different charter status: Probationary Charter to Full Regular Charter: to go from being on PC to FRC, the org must…

 - Meet all the requirements within the Student Congress Constitution, bylaws, and the organization’s own charter.

-- PAC will review the Probationary Charter within a reasonable limit of time not to exceed the end of the semester following the one in which the Probationary Charter was issued or at the request of the executive board of the organization in question; if PAC determines that the conditions for reinstatement have been met, FRC will be issued, if conditions have not been met, PAC may either extend the duration of the PC or revoke the charter completely.
+- SOC will review the Probationary Charter within a reasonable limit of time not to exceed the end of the semester following the one in which the Probationary Charter was issued or at the request of the executive board of the organization in question; if SOC determines that the conditions for reinstatement have been met, FRC will be issued, if conditions have not been met, SOC may either extend the duration of the PC or revoke the charter completely.